brandur/sorg/content/fragments/gadgets-and-chains.md

 would be hydrated by XStream (an XML serialization library) to an arbitrary object.

+***Update:*** Contrary to what I've said above, it's beenn made public that the vulnerability was [CVE-2017-5638][strutsvuln2] which allowed arbitrary command execution through a maliciously constructed `Content-Type` header.
+Unlike CVE-2017-9805, its details _are_ disclosed.
+See here the [Metasploit pull request][metasploit] that adds a proof of concept.

 ## Unsafe depickling (#unsafe-depickling)

 The exact details of the exploit are still unknown, but the